Table of contents

 Moving forward, the various sectors of the Sydney property markets will be fragmented, which is a more “normal” property market.

-Sydney auction clearance rate have been strong all year, showing significant depth in the market and suggesting sale prices will continue to keep rising this year.
+Sydney auction clearance rates were strong all last year, showing significant depth in the market and suggesting sale prices will continue to keep rising this year.

 Brisbane's median property price